hasghar/hasghar.github.io/_posts/2019-02-28-tablebuilder.md

   </tr>
 </table>

 <p>When one wants to publish this data, a first step is always to remove the name column.
 Once that's done, the dataset looks like the one shown <a href="#fakedatanonames">below</a>.
 Again, each row still belongs to one individual (even though the name has been removed).
-So, we shall continue to call it unit record level data.</p>
+So, we shall continue to call it unit record level data.
+Now focus on the suburb of Redfern. </p>

 <table id="fakedatanonames" align="center">
   <caption><b>A Fake Dataset with No Names</b></caption>